 43. Attend a Wellness Retreat

 Wellness retreats are a perfect winter escape if you want to focus on health and wellness.
-Cannon Ranch has several locations and even offers wellness cruises as well.
+Canyon Ranch has several locations and even offers wellness cruises as well.

 44. Each Fresh at Every Meal

 During the winter months, foods like salads and veggie filled wraps are less consumed.
 But eating fresh produce everyday is an important part of maintaining health and immunity.
 Every meal every time.
 It could be as topping your morning cereal with 1/2 cup of berries or having a side salad with a cup of soup for lunch.

 Have a cough or itchy throat?
 Manuka is great at coating the throat and is full of inflammation lowering agents that will get you back up to speed.
 Manuka honey is very special because it’s produced by bees native to New Zealand with antibacterial and anti-inflammatory properties.

 46. Salt Lamp

 Salt lamps do a good job of cleaning the air and are quite affordable.
 Buy one for every room

 47. Create a Spa Day at Home

 Too cold to get out, staying in doesn’t have to be monotonous.
 Take some time for your self and have a spa day at home.

 48. Drink Bone Broth